supreethms1809/multiagent/assignments/assignment1/assignment1_report.md

     --splReward SPLREWARD                   Special state reward
 ```
 The configurations for the four problems given in the assignment is hardcoded in the source code for convinience.
 Alternatively, you can also pass the configurations as the command line options.
 The usage is shown above.
+The code is modular and well commented for description.
+The code should be able to handle bigger square grid as well.

 To run problem 1 use
 ```Python